Baked Trofie with Walnuts, Speck, and Provola. Easy recipe for special occasions

 A creamy and tasty first course, enriched with the flavor of speck and smoked provola.

-It’s a simple first course that is prepared in no time, always popular and ideal for holidays and special occasions like Christmas, New Year, Easter, Valentine’s Day, and other celebrations.
-A dish not only delicious but also practical because it can be prepared in advance.
+It’s an easy first course that is prepared in no time, always pleases everyone, and makes an impression on occasions and special events like Christmas, New Year’s, Easter, Valentine’s Day, and other holidays.
+A dish that is not only tasty but also practical because it can be prepared in advance.

 You might also be interested in: